 Recognition by Professional Associations

-Please note: Therapists who have completed the Massage for Cancer Care Diploma will be exempt from the first weekend of this course and the course fees will be discounted accordingly.ie £147.50 (+VAT) plus exam fee.
+Please note: Therapists who have completed the Oncology Massage Practitioner Diploma will be exempt from the first weekend of this course and the course fees will be discounted accordingly.ie £195.00 (+VAT) plus half price exam fee.
+(You will not be required to retake the exam but will need to submit case studies for marking)

 The second weekend of the course will be largely practical in content and you will be required to wear appropriate clinic workwear for this.
 During the practical sessions you will practise on each other under the supervision of the tutor who will offer guidance and feedback.